csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-50.md

 -   Freya gives Jade some background on her life (all the basic things that the party knows).
 I tell her about A-M-U-B-T-A-H
+		- Clara in 2024 says: *shut the fuck up, it was right here.*

 -   Costi trains on his dagger.